lino-framework/welfare/docs/ref/aids.rst

 Templates
 =========

-Here is a list of the templates defined in this module.
+Here is a list of the templates defined in the `Aids` module.

 .. django2rst::